 - Governors recognise the huge sums that have been ring fenced in the school budget for targeting vulnerable pupil and are kept aware of progress via the Safeguarding Governor and Chair of Governors who meets regularly with the headteacher and talks to staff/observes intervention and school strategies and occasionally attends meetings with families and local authority support agencies.

-- An ASC (Assessment, Standards and Curriculum Committee) made up of school governors who meet termly to review school provision and pupil progress
+- An ASC (Assessment, Standards and Curriculum) Committee of school governors meet termly to review school provision and pupil progress

 - Approximately 20 pupils were directly eligible to benefit from Pupil Premium funded school initiatives as well as small number of pupils deemed to be socially disadvantaged.